 The Importance of Discovery

-by Kara McGaharan, Marketing Specialist
+by Kara McGaharan, Senior Marketing Manager

 When you work with a provider of any type of marketing service, you should expect at least one “discovery” meeting.
 And, ideally, that provider will continue to ask questions and learn about your company throughout your relationship.

 Discovery is a chance for the teams involved to meet face-to-face, discuss processes, expectations and deadlines.
 You should expect deeper discussions about your culture, your organizational structure, the systems you’re using, and what’s worked – and what hasn’t – when it comes to marketing.
 You can also share highlights of your company history and how they may have impacted the current state of your brand.

 And not just your production and financial goals.
 Tell the provider about your vision; the hopes and dreams you have for your company, even the legacy you’d like to leave.
 When they know all the goals you’ve set for yourself, your team and your business, your partners can design your new marketing programs around them.

 What’s hurting you?
 What’s frustrating and holding you back?
 How have you failed?
 Once your provider knows about your hurdles, they’ll have a greater understanding of the specific challenges they need to help you overcome.
 That allows them to strategize solutions to those problems and strengthen your marketing program.